Adopt

 Story

-You can fill out an adoption application online on our official website.Emma is one of 6 puppies born to Akbash mom Victoria on a ranch in Central Texas, in the middle of the pasture, surrounded by goats and longhorn cattle.
+You can fill out an adoption application online on our official website.Turner is one of 6 puppies born to Akbash mom Victoria on a ranch in Central Texas, in the middle of the pasture, surrounded by goats and longhorn cattle.
 There are multiple working livestock guardian dogs on the ranch, so dad to the puppies is likely an Akbash or Great Pyrenees.
-Since coming to Bluebonnet, Emma and her siblings have had 3 rounds of vaccinations, along with deworming and monthly preventives.
+Since coming to Bluebonnet, Turner and his siblings have had 3 rounds of vaccinations, along with deworming and monthly preventives.
 Texas law requires us to spay/neuter all puppies within a certain timeframe, but we can adopt them out on a provisional adoption agreement that is finalized only after the pup has been sterilized.
 These puppies can be adopted as a family pet/companion, or as future livestock guardians.
 Either way, they will need appropriate training and supervision, whether that's crate-training and potty-training, or getting them through the stages that even the best LGD puppies go through when they think livestock are playmates.
 These puppies have NOT been exposed to chickens -- only to goats and cattle.
 They have had some exposure to our barn cats, but would need proper introductions and supervision in order to live with house cats.
-Submit your application here!Visit this organization's web site to see any additional information available about this pet.May 21, 2025, 7:23 pm
+Submit your application here!Visit this organization's web site to see any additional information available about this pet.March 7, 2026, 7:05 pm

 These pups are in McKinney, Texas too!